hmzart/SQL-INJ-example/README.md

 ![sql-injection](https://user-images.githubusercontent.com/103367369/164241893-e0250f37-2bd0-4c23-83e4-e1f97d7b085a.svg)

  ## SQL(i) Examples;

 # SQL Injection Based on 1=1 is Always True
 For example, there is a user named user on your site.
 And if you don't know the password, you can log in with the parameter 1 =1 using Or.
 UserID
 ![sql_injection](https://user-images.githubusercontent.com/103367369/164253413-5608a55b-747e-40a0-b2b0-962638a5d019.gif)

 ## -----
+# new senario
+If you enter the username as user'#, you can login without even knowing what the password is.